SimonaPiz/Adopt-a-Pet/README.md

 - Currently, the app renders a `HomePage`component that fetches and displays all adoptable pets.
     - **src/pages/home/index.js**
-- We have also built a `PetDetailsPage` to display the details for a particular pet, but this component will not render until you create a route to display it.
+- We have also built a `PetDetailsPage` to display the details for a particular pet.
     - **src/pages/detail/index.js**

 > Use this database for mock data [Urgent Need for Pet Adoption - Find Dogs & Cats & More | Petfinder](https://www.petfinder.com/)